NSCarvalho/java-training-course/materials/13 - junit5_mockito_slides.md

 **Goals:**
 - Understand the fundamentals of unit testing
 - Learn how to use JUnit 5 for writing tests
+- Understand how to test exception-throwing code using JUnit 5
+- Use `assertThrows()` to validate expected exceptions
 - Learn how to mock dependencies using Mockito
+- Use mocks when necessary to simulate behaviors
 - Understand test structure, lifecycle, and assertions

 ---